vinnicc/dotfiles/README.md

 ## Usage

-Steal anything you would find useful.
+Feel free to steal whatever you may find useful.